-FIRE 97 Work Experience in Fire Technology - 1-4 units
+FIRE 97-Work Experience in Fire Technology, 1-4 units

-Co-requisite: Must be enrolled in at least seven (7) units including Work Experience
+Co-requisite: Must be enrolled in at least seven (7) units, including Work Experience, where 75 employed hours with pay equals 1 unit, or 60 employed hours without pay equals 1 unit

-75 hours paid employment equals I unit of credit 60 hours unpaid employment equals 1 unit of credit Provides students an opportunity to experience supervised employment in Fire Technology.
+Provides students an opportunity to experience supervised employment in Fire Technology.
 The student's employment must be related to educational or occupational goals.
-Offered for Pass/No Pass grading only.
-May be repeated for no more than a total of 16 units of credit less any units earned in any other Work Experience course.

-Transfer: CSU (Transfer credit limited, See a counselor.)
+Grading: (P/NP only) May be repeated for no more than a total of 16 units of credit less any units earned in any other Work Experience course.
+Not repeatable.
+Transfer: (CSU-Transfer credit limited.
+See a counselor.)

-FIRE 101 Firefighter | Academy - 16 units
+FIRE 101-Firefighter I Academy, 16 units

-Prerequisites: EMS 157 and HHP 55A with grades of C or better, or P, or concurrent enrollment in EMS 157 and HHP
+Prerequisites: Completion of EMS 157 and HHP 55A with at least a C or P, or concurrent enrollment in EMS 157 and HHP 55A

 This course is designed for students who desire to enter the firefighting field and meet requirements, units A-X, for the California State Firefighter 1 certification.
 Upon successful completion of the course, the student is then responsible for completing the required field experience with Fire Department verification (either six months full-time or one year part-time or volunteer) before submitting an application to the State.
 Curriculum for the fire academy includes firefighting skills, safety, incident management systems, operations, manipulative skills, tools and equipment, emergency scene operations, fire prevention, and investigation.
-Additional certifications include I-100, I-200, I-700.a, S-130, S-133, S-134, S-190, L-180, Seasonal Wildland Firefighter, Basic Land Navigation, Auto Extrication, Low Angle Rope Rescue, Hazardous Materials Full FRO.
-Firefighter Safety and Survival, Confined Space Awareness, and Basic Power Saw Safety.
+Additional certifications include I-100, I-200, I-700.a, S-130, S-133, S-134, S-190, L-180, Seasonal Wildland Firefighter, Basic Land Navigation, Auto Extrication, Low Angle Rope Rescue, Hazardous Materials Full FRO, Firefighter Safety and Survival, Confined Space Awareness, and Basic Power Saw Safety.
 Note: Students must have a medical release for the course to engage in strenuous physical lifting, carrying, and related activities.
 Field trips required.
+Not repeatable.

-FIRE 106 Hazardous Materials First Responder Operational - 1 unit
+FIRE 106-Hazardous Materials First Responder Operational, 1 unit

 Meets requirements of CAL-OSHA for training of emergency responders to hazardous materials incidents, per CFR 1910.120(q)(6)(ii) and Title 8 California Code of Regulations 5192(q)(6)(B).
 Includes awareness and recognition of potential hazards, and procedures to insure safety of emergency personnel, the public and the environment.
-Offered for Pass/No Pass grading only.
-(CC FIRE 7, FIRE 50, FIRE 101, FIRE 106, FIRE 108 & FIRE 110 = MJC FSCI 362 & FSCI 363)
+Not repeatable.
+Grading: (P/NP only) Equivalent sequence: (CC FIRE 7, FIRE 50, FIRE 101, FIRE 106, FIRE 108 & FIRE 110 = MJC FSCI 362 & FSCI 363)

-FIRE 108 Confined Space Awareness - 0.5 unit
+FIRE 108-Confined Space Awareness, 1⁄2 unit

 Prepares students to identify and safely consider operations in and around defined "confined spaces."
 Meets the requirements of CAL-OSHA Title 8 for "Confined Space Awareness Level" training.
-Offered for Pass/No Pass grading only.
-(CC FIRE 7, FIRE 50, FIRE 101, FIRE 106, FIRE 108 & FIRE 110 = MJC FSCI 362 & FSCI 363)
+Not repeatable.
+Grading: (P/NP only)(CC FIRE 7, FIRE 50, FIRE 101, FIRE 106, FIRE 108 & FIRE 110 = MJC FSCI 362 & FSCI 363)

-FIRE 110 ICS 200 - Basic Incident Command System - 1 unit
+FIRE 110-ICS 200, Basic Incident Command System, 1 unit

 Introduces students to the principles and features associated with the Incident Command System.
-Offered for Pass/No Pass grading only.
-(CC FIRE 7, FIRE 50, FIRE 101, FIRE 106, FIRE 108 & FIRE 110 = MJC FSCI 362 & FSCI 363)
+Not repeatable.
+Grading: (P/NP only)(CC FIRE 7, FIRE 50, FIRE 101, FIRE 106, FIRE 108 & FIRE 110 = MJC FSCI 362 & FSCI 363)

-FIRE 111 Basic Power Saw Safety - 1 unit
+FIRE 111-Basic Power Saw Safety, 1 unit